FREQUENTLY ASKED QUESTIONS

 If I have Sjögren’s, should I be working or staying in quarantine?

 The Sjögren’s Foundation believes it is safest for Sjögren’s patients to follow the CDC guidelines on social distancing.
-These include:

 Should I cancel my Sjögren’s related appointments?

 Staying on top of your healthcare appointments is always important.
 We suggest you reach out to your providers in advance to discuss whether or not you should go into the office or if telehealth visits are an option for you.

 I am missing my regular dental check-ups during COVID-19 and I am worried about the long-term effect.
 What can I do to ensure I do not go backwards with my prevention of tooth decay?

 To prevent tooth decay during this time, maintain your daily routine of brushing and flossing your teeth and once daily use of a topical fluoride prior to going to bed.
 During the COVID-19 pandemic, the sale of comfort foods such as popcorn, pretzels and potato chips has increased.
 Frequent consumption of carbohydrate or sugar containing snacks between meals is known to increase caries.
 So, if you must snack, do not let the snack debris sit on your teeth.
 Do not continuously sip on sugar containing or carbonated beverages throughout the day.
 Rinse out your mouth with water or mouthwash as soon as possible to get rid of the snack debris and help neutralize acid pH from beverages other than water and plain tea.